ColloKaris/socketSpeak/README.md

 - Model-view-controller architecture for clear separation of concerns and improved maintainability.
 - Zod and MongoDB Json Schema validation to validate all data before processing or storage in the database.
 - Implementation of RESTful APIs.
+- The application indicates the users that are currently online.
+These are all active socket connections.

 ## Tech Stack: